andrew/ultimate-awesome/README.md

 - [Vehicle_reID-Collection](https://github.com/layumi/Vehicle_reID-Collection) - :red_car: the collection of vehicle re-ID papers, datasets. :red_car:.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
-- [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
-Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
-- [awesome-sandbox](https://github.com/restyler/awesome-sandbox) - Awesome Code Sandboxing for AI.
 - [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
 - [awesome-instruction-learning](https://github.com/RenzeLou/awesome-instruction-learning) - Papers and Datasets on Instruction Tuning and Following. ✨✨✨.